kawansoft/SympleGit-Java/README.md

 	.build();
 ```

-Internally, the Git process is executed within a thread using `java.util.concurrent.Future`, enabling controlled termination of operations.
+The Git process is executed within a thread using `java.util.concurrent.Future`, enabling controlled termination of operations.
 However, it's important to note that while this stops the process, the thread itself may continue running until it reaches a natural stopping point.

-When the specified timeout is reached, GitCommander (or the Facilitator API) throws an unchecked exception, [UncheckedTimeoutException](https://www.symplegit.com/rest/soft/v1.0/javadoc/com/symplegit/api/exception/UncheckedTimeoutException.html).
+When the timeout is reached, GitCommander (or the Facilitator API) throws an unchecked exception, [UncheckedTimeoutException](https://www.symplegit.com/rest/soft/v1.0/javadoc/com/symplegit/api/exception/UncheckedTimeoutException.html).

 ### Releasing Resources by Closing the SympleGit Instance

 It's a recommended practice to call the `close` method on the SympleGit instance to ensure the cleanup of temporary files.
-SympleGit is designed to be `AutoCloseable`, allowing for easy resource management.
+SympleGit is designed to be `AutoCloseable`.

 ## The Facilitator API